 Please note that ZDHC approved lab reports may continue to be accepted.
 This calibration offers an alternative for cases where ZDHC approved labs are unavailable due to any reason.
-In addition, this calibration does not change GRS4.0 C2.3e: "(...)
-Where national and local requirements are more stringent, these limit values supersede the requirements listed in Appendix D (...)."
+This calibration does not change GRS4.0 C2.3e: "...
+Where national and local requirements are more stringent, these limit values supersede the requirements listed in Appendix D..."